 'The Little Things' Is A Star-Studded, Old-School Serial Killer Thriller

-It's been a while since I've seen a new studio picture like The Little Things — a big, meaty, slickly made crime drama featuring a trio of Academy Award winners.
-That's partly due to COVID-19, which caused theaters to close 10 months ago and led the studios to postpone some of their biggest titles.
-But even if there weren't a pandemic and The Little Things had been widely released in theaters as planned, it might still have played like a relic from an earlier moviemaking decade.
+It's been awhile since I've seen a new studio picture like The Little Things — a big, meaty, slickly made crime drama featuring a trio of Academy Award winners.
+That's partly because of COVID-19, which caused theaters to close 10 months ago and led the studios to postpone some of their biggest titles.
+But even if there wasn't a pandemic and The Little Things had been widely released in theaters as planned, it might still have played like a relic from an earlier moviemaking decade.

 That's exactly what it is.
 The '90s were something of a renaissance era for serial-killer movies, and the director, John Lee Hancock, wrote this script back in 1993, two years after The Silence of the Lambs and two years before David Fincher's notorious shocker Se7en.